+Best music streaming services 2023: Spotify, Amazon, Apple, Tidal and more reviewed and rated | Stuff

-The best music streaming services - reviewed
+Best music streaming services 2023: Spotify, Amazon, Apple, Tidal and more reviewed and rated

+From free streams to hi-res audio, these are top all-you-can-eat music streaming services and which one is right for you

+Welcome to our guide to the best music streaming services.
 20 years ago, when CDs were medium number one and musicians could still make a living from selling their records, the idea of having almost every song ever recorded at your fingertips seemed the stuff of science fiction.

 Even when Spotify launched out of the blue in 2008, few predicted the seismic shift in music consumption that would follow.
-Yet today’s streaming services make the idea of building an MP3 collection look positively stone age.
-Each platform hands users the keys to a millions-strong library of on-demand music, often available to stream in CD quality.
+Yet today’s best music streaming services make the idea of building an MP3 collection look positively stone age.

+Each platform hands users the keys to a million-strong library of on-demand music, often available to stream in CD quality.
 And it’s all accessible via mobile, tablet, computer, web player or a growing gaggle of internet-connected devices.

-But with such a sizeable catalogue of listening delights on offer, the choice can be crippling – and we don’t just mean picking which song to play next (see our best albums for audiphiles list here).
+But with such a sizeable catalogue of listening delights on offer, the choice can be crippling – and we don’t just mean picking which song to play next (see our best albums for audiophiles list here).
 How do you know which streaming service is right for you?
-We’ve run the rule across six of the top options to see how they compare.
+We’ve run the rule across six of the best music streaming services to see how they compare.
 Read on to find out which one tops the charts.

 What’s the story?